Foreign travel advice

-If you are planning to drive to the Czech Republic, you may like to consult a local motoring hotline, available in Czech and English (telephone: 00 420 1230).
+If you are planning to drive to the Czech Republic, you may like to consult the green line motoring helpline run by the Czech Central Automobile Club (UAMK), which has information available in Czech and English (telephone: 00 420 1230).

 There is a zero-tolerance policy for driving under the influence of alcohol or other drugs.